GovernanceGRI Board of Directors

 President and Chief Executive Officer

 Sonia Baxendale is a highly respected executive who has more than 20 years’ experience in senior leadership roles in the financial services industry.
-Ms. Baxendale serves on the Board of Directors for a number of Canadian and international corporate and not-for-profit organizations.
-As the President and CEO of GRI, Ms. Baxendale leads the premier risk management organization for the financial services industry globally.
+She serves on the Board of Directors for a number of Canadian and international corporate and not-for-profit organizations.
+As the President and CEO of GRI, Sonia leads the premier risk management organization for the financial services industry globally.

-Prior to joining GRI, Ms. Baxendale was President of CIBC Retail Markets where she led Retail and Wealth Management businesses.
-Ms. Baxendale played a key role in developing strategy and direction for CIBC and held various leadership roles including Senior Executive Vice-President, CIBC Wealth Management, Executive Vice-President, Asset Management, Card Products and Collections, and Executive Vice-President of Global Private Banking and Investment Management Services.
-Prior to CIBC, Ms. Baxendale held various positions with American Express Canada and Saatchi & Saatchi.
+Prior to joining GRI, Sonia was President of CIBC Retail Markets where she led Retail and Wealth Management businesses.
+She played a key role in developing strategy and direction for CIBC and held various leadership roles including Senior Executive Vice-President, CIBC Wealth Management, Executive Vice-President, Asset Management, Card Products and Collections, and Executive Vice-President of Global Private Banking and Investment Management Services.
+Prior to CIBC, Sonia held various positions with American Express Canada and Saatchi & Saatchi.

 Ajai Bambawale headshot